EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 # Low Cost Sensor Documentation

 ## Background
+In March of 2021 a few of the AirEmory team led an event alongside the Atlanta Science Festival.
+The event was a small "air quality scavenger hunt" and it required participants to use a handheld air quality sensor and take readings at different, secret, locations around old fourth ward park.
+The event was designed to give those without much experience in air quality testing and general knowledge in air quality a look into our world.
+To further this outreach we decided it would be fun to give people the chance to make their own at home air quality sensors, exactly like the ones we used at the event.

 Below is documentation of the components used and their arrangment for the sensors we used during the 2021 Atlanta Science Festival.
 A small computer called an [Arduino](https://store.arduino.cc/usa/mkr2uno-adapter) was used to process data collected by the laser particle sensor.
 This data was then displayed on a small LED display.
-The measurements taken and displayed were as follows:
+The measurements taken and shown were as follows:

 ### Measurements
 * EPA Air Quality Standard (On a scale from Good-Harmful)